On this page

 What are the obligations of an organisation where fundraising is conducted and the organisation is not required to hold a license?

-Fundraising activities in a state or territory may not require a licence due to the operation of an exemption, however the conduct and recording keeping obligations under fundraising laws may still apply to the fundraising activities.
+While certain fundraising activities in a state or territory may not require a licence due to the operation of an exemption, the conduct and recording keeping obligations under fundraising laws may still apply to the fundraising activities.

 In general: